-All American Heating & Cooling is a family-owned and operated company with more than 30 years of HVAC experience.
+All American Heating & Cooling is a family-owned and operated company with decades of HVAC experience.
 We always serve all our customers like family, and we offer a 100-percent satisfaction guarantee.
-You can call us anytime at (941) 451-5228 for honest, friendly service from our devoted experts.
+You can call us anytime for honest, friendly service from our devoted experts.

 Image provided by Shutterstock